Skip to content

 Get API details#

-To do this, you need to get the Project URL and key from the project Connect dialog.
+To interact with data in database tables, you use the client libraries that wrap the auto-generated Data API endpoints, authenticating using the Project URL and key from the project Connect dialog.

-Create a Supabase client helper
+8. Create a Supabase client helper#

 Create a utility file to initialize the Supabase client: